Genesis-Embodied-AI/Genesis/README.md

 # or, let it generate on its own
 gs.generate('A random robot learning a random but meaningful skill')
-# or simply let's it surprise you
+# or simply let it surprise you
 gs.generate()
 ```